FabianoEger/tago-documentation/analysis.rst

 3. Upload
 *********
-After you have coded and debuged your code, you can upload the script (only one file) to Tago. .
+After you have coded and debuged your code, you can upload the script (only one file) to Tago.

-Remember that Tago will run you script using Node version 4.4.7 LTS or Python 2.7.
-If you are using a more recent version, you should check for compatibility before upload it.
+Remember that Tago will run your script using Node version 4.4.7 LTS or Python 2.7.
+If you are using a more recent version, you should check for compatibility before uploading it.

 *All available examples for download are compatible with Tago*

 | 1.
-If your script have **dependencies**, get our `CLI <http://sdk.js.tago.io/en/latest/analysis.html#build>`_ and build to a single file (Tago will not accept more than one file per analysis);
+If your script has **dependencies**, get our `CLI <http://sdk.js.tago.io/en/latest/analysis.html#build>`_ and build them to a single file (Tago will not accept more than one file per analysis);
 | 2. **Press "Upload File"** on the Analysis session that you created;
 | 3.
 Select the **.js file**;
 | 4.
 In the option **Run this script from **, select "Tago";